Stop Telling Me What Asian Girls Should Look Like

 Who I Am:

 I am an activist, artist, and intersectional feminist.
-I am empowered yet silenced as a queer woman of colour.
+I am empowered yet silenced as a queer woman of color.

 I am an activist, artist, and intersectional feminist.
-I am empowered yet silenced as a queer woman of colour.
+I am empowered yet silenced as a queer woman of color.

 Emmy Liu, 23, Writer & Filmmaker